The Law of Trichotomy for Exocivilizations

 The third division of the trichotomy of exocivilizations, regarding exocivilizations that emerge after our terrestrial esocivilziation, would involve different consequences for the possibilities open to the development of contemporary industrial-technological civilization, which would include:

-● After end of terrestrial esocivilization, precluding the possibility of communication
+● After the end of terrestrial esocivilization, precluding the possibility of communication

 ● After the end of terrestrial industrial-technological civilization, which is to say, a stagnant successor to contemporary terrestrial civilization, capable of being “discovered” in its dotage (imagine all of human civilization as a terrestrial India, with ancient and venerable traditions but a marginal role)